 - Mix the milk powder, flour, and baking powder well, followed by the oil and then the egg.
 This works best by hand.
 Your dough will be soft and slightly sticky, but as the ingredients incorporate in it'll become drier.

-- Once all your dough balls are made and in the pan on that gentlest of gentle simmers, cover the pan and let them cook undisturbed for 5 minutes.
+- Once all your dough balls are made and in the pan on that gentlest of gentle simmers, cover the pan and let them cook undisturbed for 5-7 minutes.

 - After 5 minutes, carefully flip each ras malai, and then continue cooking for another 5 minutes and then turn the stove off and let them cool before transferring them to a box/dish.
+Cooling them in the warm milk ensures that they cook through.

 - Leave in the fridge for at least 2 hours or overnight for best results, garnish with additional pistachios and serve.

-Mona says
+Sakeena says

 Sarah Mir says